Nirajkumar77/apnaCollege/README.md

 # apnaCollege
-In this repo I will learn about github
+In this repo I will learn about git and github